Cornerstone-OnDemand/modelkit/README.md

 class MyModel(Model):
     def _predict(self, item):
-        # This is where your prediction logic goe
+        # This is where your prediction logic goes
         ...
         return result
 ```